markh-de/KiVar/README.md

 ##### Example 4: IC Variant Selection

-This is used for selection of peripheral parts on a boost-buck-converter IC, which is available as _fixed_ (IRNZ suffix) and _adjustable_ (IRAZ suffix) voltage variants (just like many LDOs are, too).
-Depending on the market availability of those IC variants, this variation aspect helps to quickly select between assembly options.
+This snippet is used for selecting peripheral parts on a boost-buck-converter IC that is available as _fixed_ (IRNZ suffix) and _adjustable_ (IRAZ suffix) voltage IC variants (just like many LDOs are, too).
+Depending on the market availability of those IC variants, this variation Aspect helps to quickly select between assembly options.

 ![Example 4](doc/examples/4.svg)